Supplier engagement

 Read here

-• SME Climate Commitment
+• SME Climate Hub

 • Axfoundation, Climate Tool

 A free online course to help organisations get started on reducing carbon emissions.
-It focuses on the strategic process and a good overview on measuring emissions using the Greenhouse Gas Protocol.
+It focuses on the strategic process and provides a good overview on measuring emissions using the Greenhouse Gas Protocol.

 Read here